OpenRCT2/docs/playing/landscaping/index.rst

 Adjusting Terrain
 -----------------

+The terrain tool can be opened by clicking the toolbar button below or the default keyboard shortcut ``F1``.

 .. image:: _static/terrain_button.png

 The terrain tool is in charge of manipulating the park's terrain, in both the 3D slopes and texture.